fbpx

 How does cheek contouring and lifting work?

-Dr Hollenbach offers a number of techniques in trying to restore the normal cheek contour.
-Surgical techniques include mid-face lifting which can be divided into lifting straight up or what is called a vertical vector or elevating ‘up and out’ which is often called a superolateral vector, this is where the cheeks are lifted out towards the temple area rather than straight up.
+Dr Hollenbach offers a number of techniques for cheek lifting.
+Surgical techniques include mid-face lifting which can be divided into lifting straight up or what is called a vertical vector or ‘up and out’ which is often called a superolateral vector, this is where the cheeks are lifted out towards the temple area rather than straight up.

-Depending on your facial configuration, generally it is one technique or the other that will be more aesthetically pleasing.
+Depending on your facial configuration, generally it is one technique or the other that will be more appropriate.
 Both techniques use Endotine anchors, which are placed beneath the muscles of the cheek and then sutured in place.

 What are the risks and recovery involved with cheek lifting surgery?